nealey/homepage/papers/monopoly.md

+---
-Title: Making "Monopoly" suck less
+title: Making "Monopoly" suck less
+---

 These are simple alternative rules for Monopoly which make the game more balanced and, as a result, more exciting and less hurtful.
 No